Vonage/vonage-dotnet-sdk/README.md

 The library makes use of [LibLog](https://github.com/damianh/LibLog/wiki) to facilitate logging.

-Your application controls how and if logging occurs.
-Example using [Serilog](https://serilog.net/):
+Your application controls if and how logging occurs.
+Example using [Serilog](https://serilog.net/) and [Serilog.Sinks.Console](https://www.nuget.org/packages/Serilog.Sinks.Console) v3.x:

 ```C#
 using Nexmo.Api.Request;